a11yfirst/ckeditor-dev/plugins/a11ystylescombo/README.md

 your web document.

-This plugin is a replacement for the Styles Combo plugin, and is intended to be used in conjunction with the A11yFirst Heading/Paragraph plugin.
+This plugin is a replacement for the Styles Combo plugin, and is intended to be used in conjunction with the A11yFirst Heading / Paragraph plugin.

 ## Overview

 How does the visual styling of your document contribute to its accessibility for people with disabilities?

-The use of this plugin together with the Heading/Paragraph plugin separates _block_ formats and _inline_ styling into two separate toolbar menus.
+The use of this plugin together with the Heading / Paragraph plugin separates _block_ formats and _inline_ styling into two separate toolbar menus.
 This separation benefits authors by presenting them with two logically distinct menus where the actions of each have different implications.